-So here’s what I would do.
+Here’s what I would do.
 When I look at this now, we’re still on the weekly chart.
 I look at the previous swing point highs.
-So I’m looking still at the weekly, even if I’m buying a stock for a day or a couple of days, I’m still going to check the weekly and the monthly.
+So I’m always looking at the weekly, even if I’m buying a stock for a day or a couple of days, I’m still going to check the weekly and the monthly.

 Evaluate the price

-Then I take a look at the price, I watch the price, what is the high price and what did it reject with?
+Then I take a look at the price, I watch the amount, what is the high cost and what did it reject with?
 The high price here is $92.03, so call it $92 to make it even, what was the previous week there?
-The high price, $90 is the price I’m looking at.
+The high cost, $90 is the price I’m looking at.

-What about the swing point here on august 28th, 2015?
-So, I look at this, and then I evaluate what is the price here on this bar, so on this bar, the low of the price, because this was a bounce, was exactly $92.
+What about the swing point here on August 28th, 2015?
+I look at this, and then I evaluate what is the price here on this bar.
+On this bar, the low of the cost, because this was a bounce, was exactly $92.

-And I evaluate then the next ones as well, in February, so in February here we had $92.39, we also have $93.69, and $92.59, so we bounced around that level, and we did it on what volume? so I’m looking at what volume did we bounce at?
-What volume was coming in for those weeks and for those days?
+After that I evaluate than the next ones as well.
+In February we had $92.39, we also have $93.69, and $92.59.
+We bounced around that level, and we did it on what volume?
+I’m looking at what volume did we at?
+What volume was coming in for those weeks and those days?

 That’s what I want to evaluate next.
-So I’m looking at it now on the daily.
-I take it out now to the daily, and now I start evaluating this more intermediate turn.
+I’m looking at it now on the daily.
+I take it out now to every day, and now I start evaluating this more intermediate turn.

-If I look at it on the weekly, if I’m looking to short the stock, this is my line in the sand, and I posted this one in the critical charts a couple of weeks ago as well.
+If I look at it on the weekly, if I’m looking to short the stock, this is my line in the sand.
+I posted this one in the critical charts a couple of weeks ago as well.

 Now I look at it on the daily.
-Because I’m ready to make my decision.
-So I see if this confirms to what I was reading on the monthly, the weekly and now the daily.
+The reason is - I’m ready to make my decision.
+I see if this confirms to what I was reading on the monthly, the weekly and now the daily.

 This stock tried to break on day 24th, on Monday, these flash crash lows, with 162.1 million, call it 162 million.
 It couldn’t do it, not enough time yet.

-Then we get back down and now we bounce with 55 million, this is on January 28th, 2016.
+Then we get back down, and now we bounce with 55 million.
+This is on January 28th, 2016.
 So we bounce on 55 million.
-Then we tried to get there, we bounce on 50 million, we bounce on 40 million, so we try to do a few bounces here on basically 36 and so forth million.
+Then we tried to get there, we jump on 50 million, we hop on 40 million.
+We try to do a few bounces here on basically 36 and so forth million.

-After that bounce right here, we did this bounce and we try to climb a little higher because we couldn’t break it lower, so they’ll take it higher, so what happens to the volume?
-Well, if you take a look at the volume, you notice that the volume starts to dry up, notice how this volume creates a drying up action, it decreases.
+After that bounce right here, we did this bounce, and we try to climb a little higher because we couldn’t break it lower.
+They’ll take it higher, so what happens to the volume?
+Well, if you take a look at the volume, you notice that the volume starts to dry up.
+Notice how this volume creates a drying up an action, it decreases.

-Now we push it higher on lower volume, and then once we get into that next level where it breaks, it can’t hold that support, it takes it out, look at the volume that it takes it out on, 46.9 million, whereas the previous day you only had 25 million, the day before that you had 33 million.
+Now we push it higher on lower volume.
+Once we get into that next level where it breaks, it can’t hold that support; it takes it out, looks at the volume that it takes it out on, 46.9 million.
+Whereas the previous day you only had 25 million, the day before that you had 33 million.

-But it took it out, here on basically 46 million and then 60 million, that’s your sign, that’s your clue.
-And then you had earnings coming out, took the stocks even lower, and now that stock was hanging right around that 92 level.
-It’s trying to hold that support from before, at this level that we tried to do on the flash crash and the same thing that we tried to do here over in February.
+Here on basically 46 million and then 60 million.
+That’s your sign, that’s your clue.
+And then you had earnings coming out.
+Took the stocks even lower, and now that stock was hanging right around that level 92.
+It’s trying to hold that support from before, at this level that we decided to do on the flash crash and the same thing that we tried to do here over in February.
 And it tried to hold it.

-Think of this like a hammer, keeps hammering on the roof, and the more that it keeps hammering on this roof, the more likely it’s going to break that roof, and eventually, you had to be a little bit patient, it took two weeks, 12 days, 13 days, took about 2 weeks to break it, but today we got that break, and we did it on 76.1 million, so the previous day it was 28 million, then you had 33 million, 32 million, but today we did 76 million, nearly double the average, almost triple what we did the previous day, and now it broke.
+Think of this as a hammer.
+Keeps hammering on the roof, and the more that it keeps beating on this roof, the more likely it’s going to break that roof.
+And eventually, you had to be a little bit patient; it took two weeks, 12 days, 13 days, took about two weeks to break it.
+But today we got that break, and we did it on 76.1 million.
+So the previous day it was 28 million, then you had 33 million, 32 million, but today we did 76 million.
+That is nearly double the average, almost triple what we did the previous day, and now it broke.

 This takes that stock to a whole new territory, so now when we break this level, what does this mean?
 Well, that would be your short entry point.
-Really, you could’ve gone short even before that, right around this level, but you had earnings right here, so you probably would’ve gotten out, and then you could’ve gotten back in it again, but you’d have to be careful because you could’ve had a bounce here again, just like we had this bounce that ran that stock up.
+You could’ve gone short even before that, right around this level, but you had earnings right here.
+You probably would’ve gotten out, and then you could’ve gotten back in it again.
+But you’d have to be careful because you could’ve had a bounce here yet.
+Just like we had this bounce that ran that stock up.

-Your safer position actually was right now that break.
-You want to watch tomorrow to see if you get a follow through, because if you don’t, what can happen is it can retest this level and try to get back up to here, and if it rejects it, that confirms your move.
+Your safer position was right now that break.
+You want to watch tomorrow to see if you get a follow through.
+Because if you don’t, what can happen is it can retest this level and try to get back up to here.
+That means if it rejects it, that confirms your move.

-We did have massive volume, so because of that, I’m pretty sure it will continue moving lower with time, but that doesn’t mean you can’t come back up to retest this $92 price level.
+We did have massive volume, so because of that, I’m pretty sure it will continue moving lower with time.
+Be aware of the fact that doesn’t mean you can’t come back up to retest this $92 price level.